What are Sales Training Programs

 Nowadays, you’ve got to get into the ring and off the ropes.
 Otherwise, you’re going to land face down watching the referee’s fingers in a slow-motion 8 count.

 The fast-paced, online, data-driven sales environment requires new sales training programs to empower the team.

 We are in the process of finishing up a sales training academy that we put all new hires through and can attest to the importance of evaluating your training program on a regular basis.

-Challenges with Sales Training Programs
+Statistics of Sales Training Programs

 Larger organizations spend an average of $954,070 on sales training every year, according to ATD research and continues to rise.

 Do you have metrics in place to ascertain that your KPIs have been achieved?

 You might be spending money on outdated techniques that might not translate to the ever-changing sales environment.
 So where should you be investing your sale training dollars?